Seeking to replace Frank Clark, the Seahawks signed pass rusher Ziggy Ansah.

 And Bobby Wagner is happy that his good friend and teammate Wright is back.
 We’ll see whether John Schneider is willing to pay Wagner later this year.

 If Wright is healthy and Kendricks avoids prison, the Hawks will have a great linebacker corps.
-The Seahawks obviously have confidence that Wright’s knee will be good and think Kendricks will avoid prison time when he is sentenced April 4 for insider trading (he already pleaded guilty).
+The Seahawks obviously have confidence that Wright’s knee will be good and think Kendricks will avoid prison time.

 Kendricks has to be happy the Seahawks have stayed loyal to him throughout the process, given that two teams let him go because of this white-collar felony.